Sunscreen: Star rating system

 In the UK and Ireland, the Boots star rating system is a proprietary in vitro method used to describe the ratio of UVA to UVB protection offered by sunscreen creams and sprays.
 Based on original work by Brian Diffey at Newcastle University, the Boots Company in Nottingham, UK, developed a method that has been widely adopted by companies marketing these products in the UK.

 One-star products provide the lowest ratio of UVA protection, five-star products the highest.
 The method was revised in light of the Colipa UVA PF test and the revised EU recommendations regarding UVA PF.
 The method still uses a spectrophotometer to measure absorption of UVA versus UVB; the difference stems from a requirement to pre-irradiate samples (where this was not previously required) to give a better indication of UVA protection and photostability when the product is used.
 With the current methodology, the lowest rating is three stars, the highest being five stars.

 In August 2007, the FDA put out for consultation the proposal that a version of this protocol be used to inform users of American product of the protection that it gives against UVA; but this was not adopted, for fear it would be too confusing.

 PA system

 Asian brands, particularly Japanese ones, tend to use The Protection Grade of UVA (PA) system to measure the UVA protection that a sunscreen provides.
 The PA system is based on the PPD reaction and is now widely adopted on the labels of sunscreens.
 According to the Japan Cosmetic Industry Association, PA+ corresponds to a UVA protection factor between two and four, PA++ between four and eight, and PA+++ more than eight.
 This system was revised in 2013 to include PA++++ which corresponds to a PPD rating of sixteen or above.

-Sunblock

-Sunblock typically refers to opaque sunscreen that is effective at blocking both UVA and UVB rays and uses a heavy carrier oil to resist being washed off.
-Titanium dioxide and zinc oxide are two minerals that are used in sunblock.

-The use of the word "sunblock" in the marketing of sunscreens is controversial.
-Since 2013, the FDA has banned such use because it can lead consumers to overestimate the effectiveness of products so labeled.
-Nonetheless, many consumers use the words sunblock and sunscreen synonymously.

-For total protection against damage from the sun, the skin needs to be protected from UVA, UVB, and also IRA (infrared-A light).
-Infrared radiation accounts for roughly 40% of solar energy at sea level.
-There is continuing debate within the dermatology community over the impact of sun-sourced IRA: Some sources indicate that early morning IRA exposure may be protective against further sun exposure by increasing cell proliferation and initiating anti-inflammatory cascades; these effects are not observed for artificial sources of intense IRA.
+Expiration date

+Some sunscreens include an expiration date—a date indicating when they may become less effective.

 Active ingredients

-In addition to moisturizers and other inactive ingredients, sunscreens contain one or more of the following active ingredients, which are either organic or mineral in nature: